 Visual indications, coloured lights for instance, are super intuitive for employees to see immediately which desks are available and clean, and those that are used and in need of cleaning.
 Desks also need to be clutter and cable free to enable them to be cleaned quickly and not harbour safety risk.
 Only monitors and stands should be shared, employees should use their own personal keyboards and mouse set-up, and should be suitable to carry in their bag and preferably wireless for ease.
 Wireless charging makes it much easier to have a Covid-safe, clean desk.

 The global Covid-19 pandemic has heightened sensitivity to cleanliness and employees will only feel comfortable at work if they know there are stringent policies in place for their safety.
 Effective workplace policies need to be driven and enabled by data and technology, and spaces need to be created that can respond to how they are being used.
 For great experience, the use of spaces needs to be intuitive to enable a truly frictionless workplace experience.

-If you want less cables and wires in your workplace and space utilization data to help make the right decisions – why not reach out?
+If you want fewer cables and wires in your workplace and space utilization data to help make the right decisions – why not reach out?
 Our team is just a click away to discuss requirements for getting back to the workplace.